alesscor/JavaSE8_NewFeatures/README.md

 Java SE 8 New Features, lynda.com course with David Gassner:

-* I'm using Eclipse Luna (4.4.1), already supporting Java SE 8, in need of adaptation look at (Aless, find the url!!!)
+* I'm using Eclipse Luna (4.4.1), already supporting Java SE 8, in need of adaptation look at https://wiki.eclipse.org/JDT/Eclipse_Java_8_Support_For_Kepler

 * The Lambda Project